Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Breakfast.

-Today we will go to Naggar to the Roerich residence:
+Today we will go to Naggar to the residence of the Roerichs:

-We will take a tour of the Uruswati Memorial Residence and Institute.
+We will take a tour of the memorial residence and the Urusvati Institute.

 Lunch in Naggar.